Choosing the right generator

 Using a small standby generator for electricity during an outage can keep your home and business running smoothly.
 In a power failure, plug your generator into the panel with a special power cord and then switch the circuits from utility to power to your generator.

-Get power for the basics: smaller, portable models will power basic necessities and cost $1,000 or less.
+Get power for the basics.
+Smaller, portable models will power basic needs and cost $1,000 or less.

 Match the size of your generator to your electrical needs.
 Operate it at no more than 75% of its capacity.

-To calculate your generator size, total the wattage of the appliances and other items you want to simultaneously power and then double that number.
+Calculate your generator size.
+Total the wattage of the appliances and other items you want to simultaneously power and then double that number.
 Most homeowners will need a 5-kilowatt portable generator to power a heating system and a few other appliances.

-Consider a manual transfer switch, which costs around $500 and should be installed by a licensed electrician.
+Consider a manual transfer switch.
+It costs around $500 and should be installed by a licensed electrician.

 - Store your generator outside in a dry location to avoid carbon monoxide poisoning.

 - Never plug a generator into any electric outlet in your home or business.
 It can be deadly.